 However, we don’t like to miss out on sharing some of the more unusual luxury yacht news we come across, and our first story is quite unusual, even if we say so ourselves!

 How does the thought of living aboard a Star Ferry converted luxury yacht strike you?
 Intrigued?
 So are we!

 For the bargain price of HK$21 Million, you could be the proud owner of the Dot, a converted Star Ferry that was formally named Golden Star.
 The Dot luxury yacht is located in Tai Tam in the Southern District of Hong Kong Island.

 The Dot luxury yacht conversion

-The Dot is of no mean size with over 6,000 square feet of available living space, plus an extra 4,000 square feet for storage and housing utilities.
+As unusual luxury yachts go, The Dot is of no mean size with over 6,000 square feet of available living space, plus an extra 4,000 square feet for storage and housing utilities.
 The luxury yacht has been completely refurbished and the interior design is reminiscent of an airy, light New York-style loft apartment.

 The converted yacht features a warm and clean brown and white colour palette, with four spacious cabins featuring floor to ceiling windows that really connects the inside with the outside world and floods the interior cabins with sunlight.